kaeluka/kaeluka.github.io/teaching.md

 .. but "high" is relative.
 For some, passing a math course is an achievement; for others, it is to communicate well in a project; and for others yet, it means to have the courage to speak up in front of a large class room.
-My goal is to help motivate my students to improve, no matter how confident they are.
+I have struggled with all these, and I was lucky to have teachers that motivated me.
+My goal is to be that teacher, too.
 Although you can expect to find *constructive* criticism in my class room, you will not find me holding grudges.

 ### I Value Interaction,